Who Am I?

 After graduating, I worked at Keysight Technologies (formerly known as Agilent, formerly known as Hewlett-Packard) in the High-Frequency Measurements group for four years.
 While there, I primarily worked on the UXG series of signal generators.

-I currently work at Davis Instruments (now part of AEM), where I develop weather-related products.
-In my time at Davis, I’ve:
+I previously worked at Davis Instruments (now part of AEM), where I developed weather-related products.
+In my time at Davis, I:

-• Written the weather radio management and data processing code for the WeatherLink Console on a custom AOSP platform.
+- Wrote the weather radio management and data processing code at the heart of the WeatherLink Console on a custom AOSP platform.